Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Microscopic model and effective theory

 \section{Microscopic model and effective theory}

-We concentrate on the 3D tilted Dirac semimetals, which feature an additional term to tilt the energy bands.
-Armed with the microscopic structure of 3D Dirac semimetals, the non-interacting Hamiltonian density in the low-energy regime for the 3D tDSM can be formally expressed as follows~~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}
+We focus our attention on the 3D tDSM, characterized by an additional term that tilts the energy bands.
+Armed with the microscopic structure of 3D tDSM, the noninteracting Hamiltonian density in the low-energy regime can be formally expressed as follows~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}:

-where $v$ and $v_z$ characterize the fermion velocities along the $oxy$ plane and $z$ direction that is perpendicular to such plane.
-In addition, $\chi=\pm1$ stands for the chirality symmetry of Dirac point as well as $\sigma_i$ with $i=1,2,3$ correspond to the Pauli matrices and $\sigma_0$ the identity matrix.
+where $v$ and $v_z$ denote the fermion velocities along the $oxy$ plane and $z$ direction perpendicular to such plane, respectively.
+In addition, $\chi=\pm1$ stands for the chirality symmetry of Dirac point, and $\sigma_i$ with $i=1,2,3$ corresponds to the Pauli matrices that act on the lattice space, while $\sigma_0$ represents the identity matrix.